tiquthon/gymnarium_base/README.md

-# gymnarium_base
+# Gymnarium: Base

-Base crate for gymnarium framework.
+Base crate for [Gymnarium](https://github.com/tiquthon/gymnarium) framework.

+Contains basic structs and traits to be used from all other modules.